top of page

 The etiology of under-eye challenges is complex, influenced by a combination of intrinsic and extrinsic factors, each playing a pivotal role in the manifestation of these cosmetic concerns.

-PRP under eyes - Selphyl
+PRP under Eyes

 Aging is a primary intrinsic factor, where the natural reduction in both new collagen production and skin elasticity leads to wrinkles, sagging, and changes in skin texture and thickness.
 The skin naturally becomes thinner and more translucent with age, further enhancing the appearance of dark circles by making the subcutaneous blood vessels more visible.
 Genetics also significantly affects the propensity to develop under-eye issues like dark circles or puffiness, with very high concentrations of certain conditions being hereditary and manifesting due to familial predisposition.